Article 43

 Welcome to article43.com - a memorial to the layed off workers of (PRE SBC MERGER) AT&T, and the disappearing MIDDLE CLASS citizens of America.
 It is NOT endorsed or affiliated with AT&T or the CWA in any way.

 Everything here can be viewed anonymously.
-Inserting or commenting on articles requires a free user account (for former AT&T employees with a real, non throw-away, email address.)
-Requests to the new user registration page are redirected to BLOGGED DOT COM’S site due to the fact that all new signups I get lately are from COMMENT SPAMMERS and their ilk, so if you really want to contribute here, contact me some other way.
+Inserting or commenting on articles requires a user account.
+Requests to the new user registration page are closed.
+All new signups I get seem to be from COMMENT SPAMMERS and their ilk, so if you want to contribute, contact me directly.

 Per U.S.C.
 COPYRIGHT LAW - TITLE 17, SECTION 107, this not-for-profit site may reproduce copyrighted material not specifically authorized by the copyright owner.
 Such articles will either have a web link to the source, home page, and/or show credit to the author.
 If yours is here and you have a problem with that, send me an EMAIL, and I’ll take it off.
 Stuff I wrote carries a CREATIVE COMMONS LICENSE permitting non-commercial sharing.
-In addition, this site’s owner forbids insertion and injecting data of any kind - especially advertisements - into ours by any person or entity.
-Should you see a commercial ad that looks like it’s from here, please report it by sending me a tcpdump and/or screenshot in an EMAIL, then READ UP about how the PARTNERING OF INTERNET SERVICE PROVIDERS and companies like NEBUAD are DESTROYING INTERNET PRIVACY
+In addition, this site’s owner does not opt-in to insertion and injecting data of any kind - especially advertisements - into ours by any person or entity.
+Should you see a commercial ad that looks like it’s from here, please let me know by sending a tcpdump and/or screenshot in an EMAIL, then READ UP about how the PARTNERING OF INTERNET SERVICE PROVIDERS and companies like NEBUAD are DESTROYING INTERNET PRIVACY

 Information on the Pension Class Action Lawsuit against AT&T is HERE.
 More pension-related articles are HERE.